Man Motorbiking the Ha Giang Loop

 • Your hostel’s phone number in case you have any motorbike issues

-Best season to motorbike Ha Giang
+What is the best season to motorbike Ha Giang?

 Vietnam’s dry season, October-April, is usually the best time for the loop.
 I visited in April and the road was starting to get pretty slick with rain, which increases the danger of driving here.